The Odd Couple (play): Stage revivals

 In 1968, James Wheaton directed an all black version of the show at the Ebony Showcase Theatre in Los Angeles.
 The production starred Nick Stewart and Morris Erby.
 The cast also included Larry McCormick in his acting debut.

 In 1970, the McMaster Shakespearean Players performed The Odd Couple with Martin Short as Felix, Eugene Levy as Oscar, and Dave Thomas as Murray; all three actors would later find fame as cast members of SCTV.

 In 1989, Ronald Harwood directed a production at the Royal Exchange, Manchester, with Derek Griffiths as Oscar and Sam Kelly as Felix.

 In 1994, a version of the play moved to The Kings Theatre, Glasgow and toured Scotland, starring Gerard Kelly as Felix, Craig Ferguson as Oscar and Kate Anthony as Gwendolyn Pigeon.
 Kelly reprised the role of Felix at the 2002 Edinburgh Fringe, opposite Andy Gray.

 In 1996, Klugman and Tony Randall reprised their roles from the TV series for a three-month run at the Theatre Royal in Haymarket, London.
 The production was an effort to raise money to support Randall's National Actors Theatre.
 (Klugman had previously played Oscar in London opposite Victor Spinetti as Felix.)

 In a 1997 issue of Premiere magazine, Billy Crystal and Robin Williams announced a possible stage revival, in anticipation of success of their film Fathers' Day (1997).
 When that film failed at the box office, the Crystal–Williams revival was abandoned.

-Also in 1997, a tour of the US and Canada was mounted by Troupe America and Lake Pepin Players starring Jamie Farr as Oscar, William Christopher as Felix, and William Richard Rogers as Murray.
+Also in 1997, a tour of the US and Canada was mounted by Troupe America and Lake Pepin Players featuring former costars of the TV series M*A*S*H, Jamie Farr as Oscar, William Christopher as Felix, along with William Richard Rogers as Murray.
 The production was directed by Curt Wollan.

 In 2001, Wheel of Fortune host Pat Sajak and Hawaii TV news anchor Joe Moore (Sajak's Vietnam roommate and close friend) played Felix and Oscar at the Hawaii Theatre Center as a benefit for Hawaii's Manoa Valley Theater.